Invesco KBW High Dividend Yield Financial ETF (NASDAQ:KBWD) Short Interest Up 73.4% in November

-Invesco KBW High Dividend Yield Financial ETF (NASDAQ:KBWD) was the target of a significant growth in short interest in November.
+Invesco KBW High Dividend Yield Financial ETF (NASDAQ:KBWD) was the recipient of a large growth in short interest in the month of November.
 As of November 30th, there was short interest totalling 182,800 shares, a growth of 73.4% from the November 15th total of 105,400 shares.
-Based on an average daily volume of 126,500 shares, the days-to-cover ratio is currently 1.4 days.
+Based on an average daily trading volume, of 126,500 shares, the short-interest ratio is currently 1.4 days.

-Several hedge funds have recently modified their holdings of KBWD.
-HighTower Advisors LLC purchased a new stake in shares of Invesco KBW High Dividend Yield Financial ETF during the third quarter worth about $14,711,000.
-Morgan Stanley grew its stake in shares of Invesco KBW High Dividend Yield Financial ETF by 27.5% during the third quarter.
-Morgan Stanley now owns 940,119 shares of the company’s stock worth $19,122,000 after acquiring an additional 202,927 shares during the last quarter.
-LPL Financial LLC grew its stake in shares of Invesco KBW High Dividend Yield Financial ETF by 41.6% during the third quarter.
-LPL Financial LLC now owns 553,214 shares of the company’s stock worth $11,252,000 after acquiring an additional 162,611 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. purchased a new stake in shares of Invesco KBW High Dividend Yield Financial ETF during the third quarter worth about $2,605,000.
-Finally, Bank of America Corp DE grew its stake in shares of Invesco KBW High Dividend Yield Financial ETF by 38.2% during the second quarter.
-Bank of America Corp DE now owns 459,075 shares of the company’s stock worth $9,466,000 after acquiring an additional 126,930 shares during the last quarter.

 Receive News & Ratings for Invesco KBW High Dividend Yield Financial ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Invesco KBW High Dividend Yield Financial ETF and related companies with MarketBeat.com's FREE daily email newsletter.